villagedefrance/OpenCart-Overclocked/README.md

 Bug Fixes:
 - Complete rework of Profile/Recurring Profile !
 - All updates up to v1.5.6.4 applied.
+- Some fixes from V2.0 have been applied.
 - Fixed many more bugs and typos.
 - ...